Slamboree (2000)

+Ten matches were contested at the event.
+In the main event, Jeff Jarrett defeated David Arquette and Diamond Dallas Page in a Triple Cage match to win the WCW World Heavyweight Championship.
+In other prominent matches, Hulk Hogan defeated Billy Kidman, Sting defeated Vampiro, Shane Douglas defeated Ric Flair, and The Total Package defeated Buff Bagwell.

 Storylines

 The event featured professional wrestling matches that involve different wrestlers from pre-existing scripted feuds and storylines.
 Professional wrestlers portray villains, heroes, or less distinguishable characters in the scripted events that build tension and culminate in a wrestling match or series of matches.

 Event

 Undercard

-During the opening match for the WCW Cruiserweight Championship, Chris Candido defeated The Artist.
+During the opening match for the WCW Cruiserweight Championship, Chris Candido defeated The Artist Formerly Known as Prince Iaukea.
 Candido's manager Tammy Lynn Sytch attempted to hit The Artists manager Paisley with a chair, but hit The Artist instead.
 This enabled Candido to hit a piledriver and pick up the victory via pinfall.

-During the next match for the WCW Hardcore Championship, Terry Funk successfully defended his title against Norman Smiley.
-Shawn Stasiak next defeated Curt Hennig via pinfall.
+The second bout was a match for the WCW Hardcore Championship in which Terry Funk successfully defended his title against Norman Smiley.
+Smiley was also accompanied to the ring with a masked man who turned out to be Ralphus.

+The third bout was a singles match in which Shawn Stasiak defeated Curt Hennig via pinfall.